 Recently, the S-bend pipe under my kitchen sink broke.
-I had to call a plumber to come replace it because I had no idea how to do it myself.
-When I saw how easy it was to do, I cringed…I could have easily done that on my own.
+I had to call a plumber to replace it because I had no idea how to do it myself.
+When I saw how simple it was, I cringed; I could have easily done it on my own.

 2. Pet Grooming